 Traumatic brain injuries (TBIs) are among the most devastating injuries you can suffer in any kind of accident.
 The brain is the most important organ in the body—it’s what makes us ourselves.
 But proving that someone has a TBI and that it was caused by an accident can be very difficult.
-What should you do if you think your TBI was caused by someone else’s negligence?
+What should you do if you think someone else’s negligence caused your TBI?

 What Is a Traumatic Brain Injury?